 The thing that strikes me as unusual about this year’s fires is the smoke.
 Smoke has reached hazardous levels in major Western U.S. cities from Seattle to Portland to Denver to Phoenix.

-Last November, after wildfires ravaged Tennessee, an employee cleaning up at Dolly Parton’s Dollywood attraction found this–a lone page ripped from a Bible–under a charred bench:
+Last November, after wildfires ravaged Tennessee, an employee cleaning up this mess at Dolly Parton’s Dollywood attraction:

 The day of the LORD is near, the day when destruction comes from the Almighty.
 How terrible that day will be!

 To you, LORD, I call, for fire has devoured the pastures in the wilderness and flames have burned up all the trees of the field.

 Even the beasts of the field pant for you because the water brooks are dried up, and fire has devoured the pastures of the wilderness.

 Blow ye the trumpet in Zion, and sound an alarm in my holy mountain: let all the inhabitants of the land tremble: for the day of the Lord cometh, for it is nigh at hand;

 Last November, this gave the young man who found it “goosebumps.”
 I think it feels just as eerie now… as I watch the sunrise through an unmistakable layer of smoke… way down here in southern Arizona…

 It occurs to me that this model shows the smoke covering much the same ground the eclipse did!
 Is that odd?

 And I will grant wonders in the sky above